md-shahid-ansari/Academix/readme.md

 💭 Key Ideas
 Our project emphasizes the importance of real-world experience in education, bridging the divide between academic learning and industry needs.
 By connecting students with industry professionals and providing a platform for practical engagement, we empower students to become job-ready and effectively contribute to their future workplaces.

+we late to make video^_^
+kindly, login and exprience our work!

+email for all role - sajarsadaf2000@gmail.com
+password for all role - 1234